Last updated on Jul 18, 2023

 A SaaS knowledge base is meant to be read online, and it should be written in a way that appeals to web users.

 Web users are well-known for scanning content rather than reading, and skimming straight to the parts that are relevant to them.
 Therefore, you should break your content down as much as possible, and use formatting to highlight the most important parts of your content.

 Here are some basic rules for creating scannable web content:

 Asking your contributors to write in a scannable format results in better usability for your knowledge base end users.

 It’s important to break up your content as much as possible into sections, and write in a topic-based format.
 This is so your content can be easily scanned, and also reused in other locations.

 Knowledge base content should be presented consistently, and there are a number of factors you need to control in your writing.
 It’s the little things that contribute to the impression of your knowledge base as a professional resource, and which make your content easier to absorb.

 For example, using particular styling in a uniform way, which includes:

-You also need to standardise the formatting of particular text elements:
+You also need to standardize the formatting of particular text elements:

-Standardisation makes your content easier to read and gives it coherency.
-It makes your text less ambiguous, and helps users when they are searching for information within your content.
+Standardization makes your content easier to read and gives it coherency.
+It makes your text less ambiguous and helps users when they are searching for information within your content.